Penn Museum’s new event "Harry Potter and the Magical Muggle Museum," is profiled.

 Penn in the News

-Lawrence Sherman of the School of Arts and Sciences discusses crime prevention analysis.
+Ted Abel of the School of Arts and Sciences discusses the physiology of fear.

 Arthur Caplan of the School of Medicine comments on new donor organ procurement initiatives.

 James Coyne of the School of Medicine discusses the link between positive attitude and cancer survival.

 Marie Witt of Business Services discusses Penn’s "Guest Chef" program.

 Neha Vapiwala of the School of Medicine says cancer patients may benefit from flu shots.

 Stephen Hoch of the Wharton School discusses advertising campaigns during Black Friday.